alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

   .compile();
 ```

 The `tools` node will now return `ToolMessage`s with an `error` field in `additional_kwargs` if a tool call fails.
-If that happens, it will go to another node that removes the failed tool messages, and has a better model retry the tool call generation.
+If that happens, it will go to another node that removes the failed tool messages, and has a better modelCOnfig retry the tool call generation.
 We also add a trimming step via returning the special message modifier `RemoveMessage` to remove previous messages from the state.

 The diagram below shows this visually: